 Morton is a very small city located in the state of Mississippi.
 With a population of 3,439 people and two constituent neighborhoods, Morton is the 84th largest community in Mississippi.

-Morton is a blue-collar town, with 43.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Morton is generally considered to be a blue-collar town.
+45.45% of the Morton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Morton is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Morton who work in office and administrative support (12.24%), healthcare suport services (7.63%), and sales jobs (6.86%).
+There are especially a lot of people living in Morton who work in healthcare suport services (7.89%), sales jobs (7.75%), and office and administrative support (6.26%).

 Morton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Morton in 2010 was $13,917, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $55,668 for a family of four.
+The per capita income in Morton in 2010 was $13,207, which is low income relative to Mississippi and the nation.
+This equates to an annual income of $52,828 for a family of four.

 Morton is an extremely ethnically-diverse city.
 The people who call Morton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Morton residents report their race to be White, followed by Black or African-American.
+The greatest number of Morton residents report their race to be Black or African-American, followed by White.
 Morton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.94% of the city’s residents.
-Important ancestries of people in Morton include English, German, Scottish, and African.
+People of Hispanic or Latino origin account for 26.45% of the city’s residents.
+Important ancestries of people in Morton include English, African, German, and French .

 The most common language spoken in Morton is English.
 Other important languages spoken here include Spanish and Native American languages.